yugabyte/yugabyte-db/docs/content/latest/datasets/northwind.md

 You can download the Northwind database that is compatible with YugaByte DB from our GitHub repo.
 Here’s the two files you’ll need:

-[northwind_ddl.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_ddl.sql) which creates tables and other database objects
+[northwind_ddl.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_ddl.sql) — Creates tables and other database objects
-[northwind_data.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_data.sql) which loads the sample data into Northwind
+[northwind_data.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_data.sql) — Loads the sample data

 ### 2. Open the YSQL shell